 Working With the Media

-through the links on the left to get and overview, tips and examples of several ways to communication with and through the media.
+Once you become familiar with the different types of media and what is news, navigate through the links on the left to get and overview, tips and examples of several ways to communication with and through the media.

 Know the Media

 Journalists – reporters, editors, publishers or producers, are the people in the media with whom you will interact.
 Their job is to report news that is important or of interest to the general public.
 Your job is to ensure that media representatives know they can get accurate, timely information from your organization.

 Do your homework.
 The easiest way to get to know the media is to look at their product.
 Read the newspaper, watch and listen to the news.
 Does they cover things that relate to your organization?
 Which reporter(s) typically writes the stories similar to the ones you would be pitching?

 Here are some ways to get to know the media, and help them get to know you before a breaking news event happens:

 - Invite a reporter to visit your facility.
 Being able to see things in action will give reporters a better understanding of your organization and what it does.